github/docs/content/github/managing-security-vulnerabilities/publishing-a-security-advisory.md

 {% warning %}

-**Warning**: you should always add a fix version prior to publishing an advisory.
-If you don't,
+**Warning**: Whenever possible, you should always add a fix version to an advisory prior to publishing the advisory.
+If you don't, the CVE will be published without a fixed version, and {% data variables.product.prodname_dependabot %} will keep alerting your users about the issue, and not offer any safe version to update to.

+We recommend you take the following steps in these different situations:

-- If a fix version is imminently available, they may want to wait to disclose the issue when they have the version ready
+- If a fix version is imminently available, wait to disclose the issue when the fix is ready.
-- If a fix version is in development but not yet available, they may want to specify that and edit it later after publication
+- If a fix version is in development but not yet available, mention this in the advisory, and edit the advisory later, after publication.
-- If they are not planning on fixing it, they may want to specify that
+- If you are not planning to fix the issue, be clear about it in the advisory so that your users don't contact you to ask if a fix will be made.

 {% endwarning %}